-4. Smoking
+4. Smoking and Vaping

-Smoking in the classroom and on campus is strictly prohibited.
+Smoking and vaping in the classroom and on campus is strictly prohibited.
 Students guilty of smoking on campus will be dealt with administratively in accordance with the school's disciplinary policies outlined in Part VIII, Rules of Conduct and Discipline.